-Description of requirements Article 15.5 of the Regulations on the Board of Directors establishes that the Chairman of the Board of Directors shall be in any event the chief executive.
+Description of requirements

+Article 15.5 of the Regulations on the Board of Directors establishes that the Chairman of the Board of Directors shall be in any event the chief executive.

 In addition, article 15.2 of the Board Regulations sets forth that the Chairman shall hold the position of Chief Executive Officer of the Company, whose appointment will require the vote in favour of two thirds of the members of the Board of Directors.

 C.1.25 Indicate whether the chairman has a casting vote:

+Yes \square No X

 Matters where a casting vote exists

-C.1.26 Indicate whether the Company Bylaws or the board regulations set forth an age limit for directors:
+C.1.26 Indicate whether the Company Bylaws or the board regulations set forth an against for directors:

+Yes \square No X

 Chairman's age limit □

-Chief executive officer's age limit □ Director's age limit □
+Chief executive officer's age limit \Box Director's age limit \Box

-C.1.27 Indicate whether the Company Bylaws or the board regulations establish a limited number of terms of office for independent directors, different to that established in the legislation:
+C.1.27 Indicate whether the Company Bylaws or the board regulations establish limited number of terms of office for independent directors, different to the established in the legislation:

-Yes No X Maximum number of terms of office
+Yes No X

+Maximum number of terms of office

+·